 The Monasteries#

-Six monasteries remain active (from an original 24):
+Six monasteries remain active out of an original 24.
+Each one has its own character:

 | Monastery | Highlights | Accessibility |